 Everything began one evening, in one of the streets of my town.
 As I was going home, an older man came up to me.
 He seemed nice, took an interest in me, and we started talking.
 His name was Stéphane.
-After a little while, he invited me but I needed this money." in ord me to some
+After a little while, he invited me back to his house.
+I hesitated a bit.
+Then, he told me he could have me make lots of money.
+On condition that I agreed to certain sexual acts with him.
+I knew that other children did this in my neighbourhood.
+At the time, I was a bit anxious but I needed this money and I told myself it would be a good way of helping my family.
+So I agreed.